Pascal Gabriel

-Pascal Gabriel (born 15 December 1956) is a Belgian-born musician based in London, England and Paris, France.
+Pascal Gabriel (born 15 December 1956) is a Belgian-born musician based in London, England and Provence, France.

 Background

 Pascal Gabriel's musical career began in 1977 in the punk rock band The Razors (bass guitar).
 He left Belgium for London in 1979.
 During the early 1980s, he had spells in various experimental groups, including art-school band Church of Friendly Valley with scratch video artist George Barber, and an electronic project whose only performance was in a supermarket.
 He formed a duo with guitarist Danny Kustow, as well as touring as a percussionist with the Tom Robinson Band, before starting to pick up work as a freelance sound engineer in various London studios, earning a reputation for innovative remixes for artists such as Marc Almond (Soft Cell) and Yello.
 In 1983 he had his first release, with two experimental tracks on the Touch cassette T2 Meridians One, alongside future collaborator Simon Fisher Turner, before beginning to concentrate on studio work.

-Toward the end of the 1980s, Gabriel was producer and co-writer for S'Express and Bomb the Bass — two of the first sample-heavy dancefloor artists of that era.
+Toward the end of the 1980s, Gabriel was producer and co-writer for S'Express, with House DJ Mark Moore, and Bomb the Bass, with Hip-Hop DJ Tim Simenon — two of the first sample-heavy dancefloor artists of that era.
 He claimed a number one UK single with the S'Express track "Theme from S'Express" and a number two with Bomb the Bass' "Beat Dis."

 Following the success of S'Express and Bomb the Bass, Gabriel embarked on a series of projects, mixing, producing and writing with a variety of artists, including Claudia Brücken (formerly of Propaganda), Wire, and Debbie Harry from Blondie.